qgisau/qgis-au.github.io/content/posts/about.md

 # The Organisers
 {{< lead >}}
 QGIS AU has been around for awhile with 2 official get togethers in Noosa and Sydney.
 We are all terribly busy so it has been quiet for some time.
 And sshhh - yes we are QGIS AU - but we welcome all from the region to partake and encourage the establishment of your own national QGIS.
-If you want to be involved, please let us know via the QGIS Australia mailing list or contact us directly.
-**Want to contribute to this webpage or to the newsletter, contact us via the [QGIS Australia User Group](https://groups.google.com/g/australian-qgis-user-group?pli=1)**
+If you want to be involved, contribute to the website or the newsletter, please let us know via the QGIS Australia mailing list or contact us via the [QGIS Australia User Group](https://groups.google.com/g/australian-qgis-user-group?pli=1)**
 {{< /lead >}}